MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

     - Deleting the segment

 ## Exploring a segment: Viewing processing history and segment members
-Once you selected a segment within the *Segments page*, you will get to this page that consolidates everything around that particular segment.
-As shown below, the upper part includes a trend graph with the possibility to adjust the trend's time scope (30 last days, 60 last days, etc.) through the following button at the upper-right corner of the tile:
+Once selected a segment within the *Segments page*, you will get to the page that is shown below.
+This page consolidates data at the segment-level.
+The upper part of the page includes a trend graph that presents historical changes in this segment.
+As highlighted in red, you can adjust the trend's time scope (30 last days, 60 last days, etc.):

 > [!div class="mx-imgBorder"]
 > ![](media/segment-time-range.png "Segment time range")